SiLVR: Scalable Lidar-Visual Radiance Field Reconstruction with Uncertainty Quantification: Experimental Setup

 \subsubsection{Map Filtering for Fair Evaluation}

-Perfect accuracy and completeness scores (of zero in both cases) would be achieved if the two point clouds are identical, and any deviation is penalised by a higher value.
+Perfect accuracy and completeness scores (of zero in both cases) would be achieved if the two point clouds were identical, and any deviation is penalised by a higher value.
 In practice, the ground truth model and the reconstruction do not perfectly overlap, as they scan slightly different parts of the scene from different viewpoints.
 Two situations can occur which do not correspond to mapping error: \begin{enumerate} \item Missing regions in the ground truth map: the ground truth map can have undetected areas of the scene that were captured in the Frontier data sequence.
 This would lead to an artificially higher accuracy score for the Frontier data in such regions.
-These are in effect \textit{false positives}. \item Extra regions in the ground truth map: the ground truth map can contain areas that the Frontier device did not scan.
+These are in effect \textit{false positives} as shown in \figref{fig:occ_analysis}. \item Extra regions in the ground truth map: the ground truth map can contain areas that the Frontier device did not scan.
 In this case, the NeRF reconstruction of these extra regions will be missing.
-These are undesirable \textit{false negatives}, and the completeness score would again be artificially higher than it should be. \end{enumerate}
+These are undesirable \textit{false negatives} as shown in \figref{fig:occ_analysis}, and the completeness score would again be artificially higher than it should be. \end{enumerate}

 These overestimated error measures are typically much higher than the errors which occur in well-defined regions (both for the TLS ground truth and the Frontier data), and can then skew the results metrics.
 This makes comparison between different reconstruction methods difficult.